Children and youth 7-17 years

 A bank account is the basis for handling your finances.
 Deposit your weekly pocket money or salary from a summer job to a current account.
 For larger deposits, we recommend a savings account with higher interest.

 As your child gets older, the responsibility for his or her finances can also be increased.
 Secondary school pupils often have more cash at their disposal as their consumption increases.
 Then it is convenient to give the teenager access to Mobile Bank in addition to a current account and a card.
 In Mobile Bank he or she can monitor the account balance and make payments.
-If the Nordea Pay app is also used, it converts a smart phone to a payment instrument.

 Easy-to-use code app